-It’s not always easy to travel light if you’re a female
+It’s not always easy if you’re a female

 We like to dress to impress, especially if we’re traveling on a group tour or cruise.
-But, the more we stuff in our bags, the more it’s a pain in the neck. . . literally.
-That’s why I’ve put together my recommended list of best travel accessories and essentials to travel light, so you can enjoy your trip and still be in style.
+The more we stuff in our bags, the more it’s a pain in the neck. . . literally.
+That’s why I’ve put together my recommended list of travel accessories and essentials to travel light, so you can enjoy your trip and still be in style.

-I’ve taken several European trips in Nov/Dec and it was chilly.
-It’s not as easy to travel light when it’s freezing outside and you need a warm, toasty coat.
-I’m spoiled living in Los Angeles and start to freeze when the temperature drops under 50.
+I’ve taken several European trips in November and December when the weather was chilly.
+It’s not as easy to travel light when it’s freezing outside and you need a warm coat.

-One thing I learned is to NEVER pack bulky sweaters or wool coats.
-One big sweater fills up an entire suitcase?
+One thing I NEVER do is pack bulky sweaters or wool coats.
+One big sweater will fill up an entire suitcase?
 Instead, I bring a nylon down jacket that will squish into a small bag if needed.
-For extra warmth, silk undershirts are wonderful because they don’t take up space in your luggage but more importantly, don’t add bulk to your figure.
+For extra warmth, baselayer tops and bottoms are wonderful because they don’t take up space in your luggage but more importantly, don’t add bulk to your figure when you are having photos taken.

 When it’s cold it’s all about your jacket

-Travel tip – Carry your down coat on the plane so you can use it as a pillow or to snuggle up in.
+Travel tip – Carry your coat on the plane so you can use it as a pillow to snuggle up in.
 Airplanes are notoriously chilly.

 You may also enjoy: 10 Winter Travel Tips for Baby Boomers